-The requested SR Master Plan designation and LDS zoning are in direct compliance with this policy.
+The requested SR, RR, and R Master Plan designation and LDS, MDR, and GR zoning are in direct compliance with this policy.

 SV.3.2 In order to reflect the transitional character of this community, the Steamboat Valley Rural Transition Character Management Area, as depicted on the South Valleys Character Management Plan map, will provide a wide range of residential land uses.
 Residential land uses will range from rural to suburban.
-The location of these designations on the

-Master Plan map will reflect the transitional character of the community.
+The location of these designations on the Master Plan map will reflect the transitional character of the community.

-This project is an attempt to bring new housing opportunities to the area while also maintaining the existing land use pattern of 1-acre average lot sizes.
-The project is directly compatible with the adjoining subdivision to the north.
+This project is an attempt to bring new housing opportunities to the area while also maintaining the existing land use pattern to the north of 1-acre average lot sizes, as well as to the west with 5-acre average lot sizes.
+The project will be directly compatible with the adjoining subdivision to the north and west.